 On May 6, 2021, the Sponsor received 5,750,000 of the Company's Class B ordinary shares (the "Founder Shares") in exchange for the payment of \$25,000 of deferred offering costs.
 Prior to the initial investment in the company of \$25,000 by our sponsor, the company had no assets, tangible or intangible.
-On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 founder shares for no consideration, following which the Sponsor held 4,312,500 founder shares.
-On November 22, 2021, we issued 690,000 founder shares to the Sponsor with such issue being made by way of a bonus share issue for no consideration, following which the Sponsor holds an aggregate of 5,002,500 founder shares.
+On October 28, 2021, the Sponsor surrendered and forfeited 1,437,500 founder shares for no consideration, following which the Sponsor holds 4,312,500 founder shares.
 As such, our sponsor will own 20% of our issued and outstanding shares after this offering (assuming it does not purchase units in this offering).
 If we increase or decrease the size of the offering, we will effect a capitalization or share surrender or redemption or other appropriate mechanism, as applicable, immediately prior to the consummation of the offering in such amount as to maintain the ownership of our sponsor prior to this offering at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
 The founder shares will be worthless if we do not complete an initial business combination.
-In addition, our sponsor has committed to purchase an aggregate of 8,116,500 private placement warrants (or 8,638,500 warrants if the underwriters' overallotment option is exercised in full), each exercisable for one Class A ordinary share at \$11.50 per share, for an aggregate purchase price of \$8,116,500 (or \$8,638,500 if the underwriters' overallotment option is exercised in full), or \$1.00 per warrant, that will also be worthless if we do not complete our initial business combination.
-Lastly, our Sponsor will surrender and forfeit 150,000 founder shares, which the representative will then purchase in connection with the closing of this offering.
+In addition, our sponsor has committed to purchase an aggregate of 8,050,000 private placement warrants (or 8,950,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable for one Class A ordinary share at \$11.50 per share, for an aggregate purchase price of \$8,050,000 (or \$8,950,000 if the underwriters' over-allotment option is exercised in full), or \$1.00 per warrant, that will also be worthless if we do not complete our initial business combination.
+Lastly, our Sponsor may surrender and forfeit 225,000 founder shares, which the representative may then purchase in connection with the closing of this offering.